celalaygar/Spring-Framework-5/README.md

 how to use <form:errors .....>  for Form Validation in spring mvc

 ### 9 - springmvc-FormValidation(b) (form validation with hibernate-validator)
 Beginner level form validation with hibernate-validator.
-How to use @@NotNull, @Size in pojo class and use @InitBinder in controller class
+How to use @@NotNull, @Email, @Size in pojo class and use @InitBinder in controller class

 ### - spring-jdbc-1
 how to delete, update, select data for spring framework in maven project